-- The combined vaginal ring (Nuvaring®) consists of ethylene vinylacetate (latex-free) and releases 15 micrograms ethinylestradiol and 120 micrograms etonogestrel daily.
-One ring should be inserted vaginally for 3 weeks of use per cycle. - This should then be removed and a new ring inserted after a 7-day ring-free break. - Rings must be kept refrigerated prior to dispensing to the client.
-Thereafter, they can be stored at room temperature and used within 4 months.
-Women should therefore only be supplied with up to 3 rings at a time. - Extended regimens can also be discussed
+- The combined vaginal ring (Nuvaring® or Syreniring) consists of ethylene vinylacetate (latex-free) and releases 15 micrograms ethinylestradiol and 120 micrograms Etonogestrel daily.
+One ring should be inserted vaginally for 3 weeks of use per cycle. - This should then be removed and a new ring inserted after a 7-day ring-free break. - Nuvaring must be kept refrigerated prior to dispensing to the client.
+Syreniring does not require refrigeration.
+After removal from the fridge, Nuvaring can be stored at room temperature and used within 4 months.
+Women should therefore only be supplied with up to 3 Nuvaring rings at a time.
+Syreniring can be supplied as a years' supply. - Extended and tailored regimens can also be discussed.